 { Urban sprawl places a significant burden on cities \cite{parnell2018, seto2014human}.
 It increases travel distances and creates a fragmented labour market, particularly in areas with inadequate transit infrastructure \cite{bertaud2018order}.
 Additionally, sprawl diminishes access to essential services such as water and sewage \cite{WaterPrietoBorjaArxiv}, and increases the presence of informal settlements \cite{bettencourt2025infrastructure}.
 Despite extensive research on the characteristics and measurement of urban sprawl, a notable knowledge gap persists regarding the population dynamics that drive urban expansion.
 Traditionally, urban economics suggests that population densities should be highest in central areas where jobs and services are concentrated \cite{brueckner1986structure}.
-However, a counter-trend is emerging in many cities where central regions experience population decline.
-In contrast, peripheral areas are growing at an even faster rate, resulting in higher population densities in the fringe compared to the core.
-This reversal of the expected patterns is not just an anomaly; it is a key driver of urban fragmentation.
+However, a counter-trend is emerging in many cities, with central regions experiencing population decline.
+In contrast, peripheral areas are growing even faster, resulting in higher population densities on the fringe than in the core.
+This pattern is a key driver of urban fragmentation \cite{lall2021pancakes}.
 The population's retreat from the centre to the peripheries gives rise to numerous urban issues commonly attributed to sprawl in fast-growing urban areas.
 In multiple cities, the impact of this sprawl is exacerbated by weak institutional capacity, unplanned growth in peripheral areas, and the neglect of cities' cores, leading to the proliferation of informal settlements, fragmented labour markets, insufficient and inadequate infrastructure, services, and longer travel distances \cite{prieto2023scaling, bertaud2018order, bettencourt2025infrastructure}.
 The city's core abandonment, rather than sprawl itself, is a critical yet under-examined force in urban dynamics.
 This phenomenon exacerbates spatial and social inequalities, ultimately reducing urban efficiency. }